AkazaRen13/Ziggy/README.md

 At 1.5 billion parameters it is small enough to load in under 20 seconds on a CPU and generate a response in 5-10 seconds, while being capable enough to synthesize search snippets into coherent prose.
 Larger models would be more capable but unusable on CPU for interactive queries.

 ---

-*Built as part of my CS portfolio to demonstrate practical application of retrieval-augmented generation, local LLM inference, and desktop application development.*